 The Best Sound Setting to Use on a Sound Machine

-Not the heart beat sound or birds chirping.
+When I say consistent, I’m NOT talking about the heart beat sound or birds chirping.
 Even ocean waves or rain falling are sometimes too inconsistent.
 This also means I’m not suggesting music!
 Music can be fun to play when you’re winding down after dinner, or even during the bedtime routine, but when it comes to sleep, music should be off.

 It’s important that our little ones’ sleep environments are the same when they fall asleep and when they wake up in the morning (i.e. just as dark and the same noise).
 Music, however, is not consistent.
 Songs often rise and fall in pitch and possibly volume, they switch tracks, and eventually stop altogether.
 Those inconsistencies could keep your child in a lighter sleep and/or cause them to startle out of sleep because their environment has somehow changed from when they first fell asleep.